Joe Biden arrives in Washington for Inauguration Day with big plans, big problems

 "I'll always be a proud son of the state of Delaware," said Biden, who struggled to hold back tears as he delivered brief remarks.

-Aides say that Biden's first event in Washington, along with Vice President-elect Kamala Harris, will be to take part in an evening ceremony at the Reflecting Pool near the Lincoln Memorial to honor the 400,000 American lives lost to COVID-19.
+After arriving in Washington, Biden went directly to an evening ceremony at the Reflecting Pool near the Lincoln Memorial to honor American lives lost to COVID-19.
+He was joined by Vice President-elect Kamala Harris who spoke of the collective anguish of a nation.

+"For many months we have grieved by ourselves," Harris said.
+"Tonight, we grieve and begin healing together."

+Biden followed with his own brief remarks, telling Americans that "to heal we must remember."
+As he spoke with 400 lights representing the pandemic victims illuminated behind him, he faced the statue of Abraham Lincoln, the Civil War president who served as more than 600,000 Americans died.
+As he turned to walk away at the conclusion of the vigil, he faced the black granite wall listing the 58,000-plus Americans who perished in Vietnam.

-Inaugural organizers on Monday finished installing some 200,000 U.S., state and territorial flags on the National Mall, a display to represent the American people who couldn't come to the inauguration, which is restricted under the tight security and Covid restrictions.
+Inaugural organizers this week finished installing some 200,000 U.S., state and territorial flags on the National Mall, a display to represent the American people who couldn't come to the inauguration, which is restricted under the tight security and Covid restrictions.

 It's also a reminder of all the president-elect faces as he looks to steer the nation through the pandemic with infections and deaths soaring.